 The traditional women's kimono is an emblem of Japanese culture and history.

-The term Kimono means "garment", before the opening of Japan when Western clothing became the norm, this iconic Japanese dress was worn by everyone.
+The term Kimono means "clothing", before the opening of Japan when Western clothing became the norm, this iconic Japanese dress was worn by everyone.
 The kimono, even today, continues to influence the fashion world.

 When can you wear the women's kimono?